 Pre-shaping before you stretch your pizza dough is key to getting a perfectly round pizzas.
 Read my guide to hand stretching pizza dough for more detail!

-Even if you'd rather roll the pizza dough out with a rolling pin, I still recommend pre-shaping it and letting it rest overnight in the fridge beforehand to get a nice round shape with even thickness.
+Even if you'd rather roll the pizza dough out with a rolling pin, I still recommend pre-shaping it and letting it rest overnight (or several hours) in the fridge beforehand to get a nice round shape with even thickness.

 Unlike most pizza recipes, the dough for this Nutella pizza is baked without any sauce on top.
-Pizzas cook at a very high heat for a short amount of time and without the moisture of a sauce, the thin crust will dry out and become brittle like a cracker — you don't want that.
+Pizzas cook at a very high heat for a short amount of time, and without the moisture of a sauce on top, the thin crust in the center will dry out and become brittle like a cracker.

-So there are a few things I do differently to keep the pizza crust from drying out while it bakes.
+There are a few things I do when making Nutella pizza to keep the pizza crust from drying out while it bakes.

 - I don't stretch the crust quite as thin in the center — thicker dough has more moisture and won't dry out so quickly.